 I resonate well with what it’s like to be stuck as leader or manager.
 It’s this lost feeling – something is off and you are not sure where to even start to get on the right track, or even what the right track looks like.
 I’ve been there more than once.
 The biggest mistake made the first time I felt stuck was to remain proud and reject support.
 There I was thinking that doing everything alone made me strong.

-Coaching is a thinking journey.
+Coaching is a thinking and support journey.
 It is for any leader or manager, especially when you feel stuck.
 The ugly truth is, whether we accept it or not, we are all stuck at some point – stuck in our perceptions and our stories.
 These narrow our thinking.

 Coaching means to create a safe environment for partnership where a stuck state can be unravelled.
 It is done through collaborative and open dialogue.
 Dialogue, not a monologue nor an avalanche of questions followed by answers.
 It is dialogue that will broaden your thinking and will help you to see new opportunities.
 Every person encompasses a tremendous amount of hidden potential which is sadly overshadowed by perceptions and internal stories that we tell ourselves.
 True potential can be discovered in a safe environment.
 To create such an environment means to be comfortable with each other.
 Yes, not every coach is for every leader and vice versa.
 A good degree of personal match is necessary.